Can a helmet or a cap with a bunch of tiny light bulbs in it stop your hair loss and even regrow thicker, fuller hair?

 We conclude that if you’ve never tried laser hair growth treatments and proved that this home technology works for you, the huge investment may not be worth it.

-Laser caps utilize Low-Level Laser Therapy (LLLT) as a scientific principle behind them.
+Laser caps utilize Low-Level Laser Therapy (LLLT) as a scientific principle.

 It involves using safe, low-intensity lasers to deliver light energy to the scalp, stimulating cellular activity within the hair follicles.